igrishaev/farseer/README.md

   )
 ~~~

-Inside the macro, while the server is running, you can reach it as you normally
+While the server is running, you can reach it as you normally do with any HTTP
-do.
-If you send either `:user/get-by-id` or `:math/sum` requests to it, you'll
+client.
+If you send either `:user/get-by-id` or `:math/sum` requests to it,
-get the result you defined in the config.
+you'll get the result you defined in the config.
 Quick check with cURL:

 ~~~bash
 curl -X POST 'http://127.0.0.1:8080/' \